scribe-security/docs/docs/integrating-scribe/ci-integrations/docs/attestations.md

 <details>
   <summary> X509 local keys </summary>

-X509 flows allow you to use local keys, cert and CA file to sign and verify you sboms.
+X509 flows allow you to use local keys, cert and CA file to sign and verify you SBOMs.
 You may can use the default x509 `cocosign` configuration flag.

 > Use flag `--attest.default=x509`.